ElearnDZ/video_compression_async_ffmpeg/README.md

 # Video-Compression-Async-ffmpeg-Laravel-5.4
 ````
-This artical will help you to compress videos and convert into mp4 format and reduce its size keeping the video quality same.
+	This artical will help you to compress videos and convert into mp4 format and reduce its size keeping
+	the video quality same.
 This will return the following dimensions of videos
 	* 720,1280
 	* 480,854
 	* 360,640
 	* 240,426
 	* 144,256
-you can make your own custom size to convert videos according to your requirement. for define your own custom size please add your dimension here app/jobs/VideoConversion.php
+	you can make your own custom size to convert videos according to your requirement.
+For define your
+	own custom size please add your dimension here app/jobs/VideoConversion.php
-This will not slow down your website speed the compression process will run automatcially and once it is finished it will upload videos to desired directory.
+	This will not slow down your website speed the compression process will run automatcially and once it is finished
+	it will upload videos to desired directory.
 ````
 # Implementation
 ````